 Jarred Henry – Former athlete and native of New Orleans, Jarred Henry currently resides in Atlanta and is the founder of SPK clothing.
 Originally a menswear line devoted to providing styles not found in stores, Henry transitioned to womenswear for the creative challenge.
 Rebelling against the oversaturated market of brightly colored, sexually charged clothing, Henry developed a brand around the color that “speaks” most to women: Black.

-Jamie Rogers – Wife, mother and current 6th grade math teacher, Jamie Rogers has dedicated her talents to many roles, most recently as a designer.
+Jamie Rogers – Wife and sixth grade math teacher, Jamie Rogers has dedicated her talents to many roles, most recently as a designer.
 Sewing since the age of 5, Rogers earned her BS in Fashion Design from the University of Louisiana at Lafayette in Spring 2013.
 Drawn to a mix of interesting prints and textures, Rogers describes her style as full of simple cuts with delicate detailed accents but above all- filled with variety.
 Couture details and tailoring are her favorite aspects of design.

 Katharine Faust – Katharine had a desire to create unique clothing at an early age.
 Inspired by an inability to afford new clothing, at the age of five, she decided to create her own.
 Though initially intimidated by the fashion world, she has found a way to blend her knowledge of painting and graphic design into creations that embody playful patterns, clean lines, graphic juxtapositions, and touches of feminine and vintage style